 When to Use RWE

-• Comprehensive Evidence: Combining RCTs and RWE can provide a more complete picture of a product’s effectiveness and safety.
+Combining RCTs and RWE can provide a more complete picture of a product’s effectiveness.
+Use RCTs to establish efficacy under controlled conditions and RWE to demonstrate real-world applicability for marketing claims and regulatory submissions.

 Best Practices for Marketers